kulsoom-abdullah/resume_latex_files/README.md

 ## Modifications

 I have made some modifications, such as adding a publications section that references a .bib file, and allow the hyperlinks to show in a different font color from the default black text.
-I also wanted to have sub indents in a list and used the `\begin{quote} \end{quote}` command to achieve this.
+I also wanted to have sub indents in a list.
+I previously used the `\begin{quote} \end{quote}` command to achieve this and current version I use  an itemized list, `\begin{itemize}`, `\item` ... ` \end{itemize}`

 I find Latex easier to work with v.s.
 Word when keeping formatting consistent, making edits and changes.
 Hope this helps anyone out there!